MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/get-support-teams-rooms-pro-management.md

 ---
 title: Get support for Microsoft Teams Rooms Pro Management
-description: Describes how to create a support request and collect required information for Microsoft Support to resolve issues in the Teams Rooms Pro Management portal. ms.reviewer: aageorge ms.topic: troubleshooting ms.date: 12/11/2023
+description: Discusses how to create a support request and collect required information for Microsoft Support to resolve issues in the Teams Rooms Pro Management portal. ms.reviewer: aageorge ms.topic: troubleshooting ms.date: 12/11/2023